borisvu/vault-extractor/README.md

 # Vault Extractor

-A powerful Node.js CLI tool for combining and processing Obsidian markdown files from specified vault folders.
-Perfect for creating consolidated exports, backups, or sharing specific sections of your vault.
+A simple Node.js CLI tool for combining and processing Obsidian markdown files from specified vault folders.
+Intended for creating consolidated exports for using within NotebookLM that cannot handle a large number of small files.

+My first attempt at "vibe-coding".
+Created specifications with GhatGPT.
+Implemented using Cursor.

 ## Features